i0nics/super-mario-run/README.md

     getEnemyImage() Method that returns current enemy's image file
 ```

-<p>The KoopaTroopa class manages the location, movement, speed and collision detection of Koopa Troopa enemy</p>
+ <p>The Enemies class manages the location, movement, speed and collision detection of desired enemy</p>

 ```
-class KoopaTroopa that implements the Enemies interface
+class Enemy that implements the Enemies interface
-    KoopaTroopa initialization constructor (main, levelPane, locationX, locationY) set program to main
+    Enemy initialization constructor (main, levelPane, String enemyType, locationX, locationY) set program to main
         set level to levelPane
-        set koopaTroopa to the image of koopaTroopa at location (locationX, locationY) initialize head to an invisible GRectangle object with appropriate height and width initialize body to an invisible GRectangle objectwith appropriate height and width
+        set enemyImg to the image of enemy at location (locationX, locationY) initialize head to an invisible GRectangle object with appropriate height and width initialize body to an invisible GRectangle objectwith appropriate height and width set enemySpeed to the value extracted from text file returned by getEnemySpeed

     // Update head and body GRectangles to appropriate locations surrounding the enemy's head and body updateBounds()